-Host should view Appendix Q in this manual for the expected shipments that they should receive from the various sources depending on the championships round.
+Host should view Appendix Q (dates and quantities are subject to change for 2021) in this manual for the expected shipments that they should receive from the various sources depending on the championships round.
 Any shipments not received by the due date, please contact Ethan Walker (317-917-6476; ewalker@ncaa.org).